tourstream/fti-group-icon-font/README.md

 ```sh
 $ yarn add @tourstream/fti-group-icon-font
 ```
-After this you can use the sources as you like.
+After this step you can use the sources as you like.
 They can be found in `./node_modules/@tourstream/fti-group-icon-font/dist`

 ### link the source - CDN